Karibu Airways

-Karibu Airways was an airline in the Democratic Republic of the Congo.
+Karibu Airways is an inactive airline based in the Democratic Republic of the Congo.

-It stood on the List of air carriers banned in the EU.
-Due to two plane crashes in 2007 (see below) the confidence in the airline was lost.
+Due to two plane crashes in 2007, confidence in the airline was lost, and it was placed on the list of air carriers banned in the EU.
 Subsequently, all operations came to a halt.
 The airline was never officially disestablished, but as of March 2009 no staff is employed anymore.